Skip to content

 --all⚓︎

-Act on all configured repos, respecting skip_for settings.
+After reconciling with the target branch’s wokfile, force all non-skipped repos onto the umbrella branch.
 Repos in the skip list can still be targeted explicitly.

 Note: This flag replaces the deprecated head switch command.
-Use wok switch --all to switch all repositories to the umbrella's current branch.
+Use wok switch -b <BRANCH> --all to switch all repositories to the umbrella branch.

 -c / --create⚓︎